 (1)-Turbidity is measure of the cloudiness of the water.
 We test it because it is good indicator of the effectiveness of our filtration system.
-In 2016, our highest turbidity measured 0.16 NTU occurred on 1/26/16 regulations require the turbidity must not exceed 5 NTU and that 95% of the turbidity samples collected must measure below 1.0 NTU.
-All of the measurements collected in 2016 were below 1.0 NTU.
+In 2018, our highest turbidity measured 0.09 NTU occurred in July.
+Regulations require that turbidity must not exceed 5 NTU and that 95% of the turbidity samples collected must measure below 1.0 NTU.
 (2)-The level presented represents the 90th percentile of the 30 sites tested.
 A percentile is a value on the scale of 100 that indicated the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
 In this case, 30 samples were collected at your water system and the 90th percentile value for copper was the 4th highest sample (0.16 mg/l).
-The action level for copper was not exceeded at any of the sites tested in 2016.
+The action level for copper was not exceeded at any of the sites tested in 2018.

 (3) The level presented represents the 90th percentile of the 30 sites tested.
-In this case, 30 samples were collected at your water system and the 90th percentile value for lead was 0.003mg/L.

-(4) We sample for Fluoride monthly.
+In this case, 30 samples were collected at your water system and the 90th percentile value for lead was 0.003 mg/L. (4) We sample for Fluoride monthly.
 The level presented represents the average of all monthly samples.

 (5)-Water containing more than 20 mg/L of sodium should not be used for drinking by people on very restricted sodium diets.
 Water containing more than 270 mg/L of sodium should not be used for drinking by people on moderately restricted sodium diets.

-(6)-Four samples of water were collected each quarter and analyzed for TTHMs and HAA5s.
+(6) -Four samples of water were collected each quarter and analyzed for TTHMs and HAA5s.
 The levels presented are the running annual average (RAA) of the average of the four quarterly samples collected.
 (7)-Stage 2 sampling began with the 4th quarter of 2013 and compliance will be calculated using the LRAA.
 (8) This level represents the highest locational running annual average calculated from data collected.
 (9) For Radium 226 and Radium 228 COMBINED the MCL=5 pci/l.